104 N. St. Mary's Street,

 Along the Commerce Street side of the building, rows of stores and eateries overlook the River Walk.

 Aztec on the River opened to the public in 2007, however it closed on December 18, 2007, for construction work and anticipated reopening in Spring 2008.
 This date was put back to Spring 2009, and was further delayed, with a reopening in late-2009 with the San Antonio Rose Show, featuring Country music.
 This show was still playing in March 2010.
-The Aztec Theatre was closed by the summer of 2012.
+The Aztec Theatre was closed by the summer of 2012, but had reopened by 2014.

 Just login to your account and subscribe to this theater